LittleBigPlanet: Reception

 Most of the games in the series have been well received by critics with the LittleBigPlanet on PlayStation 3 and PlayStation Portable gaining Metacritic scores of 95/100 and 87/100 respectively.
-LittleBigPlanet 2 garnered nearly as much acclaim as the first game with an average score of 91/100.
+LittleBigPlanet 2 garnered nearly as much acclaim as the first game, with an average score of 91/100.
 LittleBigPlanet PS Vita also received very positive reviews and was the highest-ranked PS Vita game at the time of its release with an average score of 88/100.
 However, the release of LittleBigPlanet 3 did not receive critical acclaim, garnering a mostly positive average of 79/100.

 Critically, LittleBigPlanet Karting is the worst-performing major game in the series so far but still gained a "mixed or average" Metacritic score of 74/100.
+The worst-performing LittleBigPlanet game overall is Ultimate Sackboy, which holds a Metacritic rating of 57.

-However, the mobile game Run Sackboy!
-Run! performed worse, with a Metacritic score of 65/100.
-Additionally, the character of Sackboy is often seen as a PlayStation mascot.
+The character of Sackboy is often seen as a PlayStation mascot.
 In 2011, readers of Guinness World Records Gamer's Edition voted Sackboy as the 50th-top video game character of all time.